Menu

 This is a fully accredited three years training program.
 We are an X+Y system and our curriculum is designed on a 4+2 model.
 Residents get a comprehensive and well rounded training both in the inpatient and the outpatient settings.
 During the 4 week X blocks, residents rotate through inpatient floors, critical care units, the Kings County emergency department and elective/coverage.
 During their ambulatory blocks, the residents see their own panel of patients in the continuity clinic and rotate through various sub specialty clinics to get a diverse training experience.
 All residents who are involved in research projects have the opportunity to get dedicated time for research on their Y block and they also get faculty support and help as needed.
 This 4+2 model enhances the learning experience of residents on one hand while ensuring a good work life balance on the other hand.

-HASP (Healthcare Administration and Scholarship Program) TRACK
+HASP (Healthcare Administration and Scholarship Program) Track

 What is HASP?